Efficient Monte Carlo sampling of metastable systems using non-local collective variable updates: Introduction

 However, both these works considered only overdamped Langevin dynamics for the steering and required the CV to be a subset of the Euclidean coordinates giving the conformation of the system.
 In the present article, we generalize these works by presenting an algorithm for a non-linear collective variable and using general underdamped Langevin dynamics.
 While in spirit this algorithm already fits into the paradigm of some of the previous works like NCMC and HNMD, we present here an algorithm that is readily implemented and treat all technical details arising from the non-linear CV and general Langevin dynamics.
 We explicitly prove that the associated Markov chains are reversible with respect to the target measure and present its application to several example systems of increasing complexity.
 In all of them, we see that the deterministic (Hamiltonian) steering dynamics exhibit the best performance, with an improvement of up to two orders of magnitude compared to overdamped dynamics.

 The main part of the article divides into two sections: We explain all the theoretical aspects of the problem and the algorithm in \cref{sec:sampling_algo} and go on to demonstrate its properties through several numerical examples in \cref{sec:numerics}.
 Within \cref{sec:sampling_algo}, the sampling problem is introduced in \cref{subsec:target}, followed by a detailed explanation of the algorithm in \cref{subsec:algorithm}.
 We state our main theoretical result on the reversibility of the algorithm in \cref{subsec:reversibility} and conclude in \cref{subsec:Parameterization} with a normalized version of the algorithm and comments on the parameterization.
-For the numerical studies in \cref{sec:numerics}, we present results on four different model systems of increasing complexity in \cref{subsec:gauss_tunnel,subsec:phi4,subsec:dimer,subsec:polymer}.
-We conclude the article and give an outlook on future directions in \cref{sec:conclusion}
+In \cref{sec:numerics}, we analyze the performance of the algorithm by means of numerical simulations and present results on four different model systems of increasing complexity in \cref{subsec:gauss_tunnel,subsec:phi4,subsec:dimer,subsec:polymer}.
+We conclude the article and give an outlook on future directions in \cref{sec:conclusion}.